manasi-sh/ISS_Assignment/Client_Server_Side/HelloWorldApp/README.md

 - To open the login/register app:
   Visit `http://localhost:8080/HelloWorldApp/register`

-> Ensure the servlet classes are in the correct package (`com.manasi.web`) and servlet mappings are properly configured via annotations or `web.xml`.
+> Make sure servlet classes are in `src/main/java/com/manasi/web` and JSP files in `src/main/webapp/`.